If you’ve ever wanted to know what your brain does at work, then Art Markman has the answer.

 Companies can encourage expert generalists by providing them with time to continue learning as well as opportunities to engage with people across the organization to find out what they are working on.
 Expert generalists are often able to find parallels between what people in different groups within the organization are doing.
 In this way, they can help to break down silo walls and allow everyone’s expertise in an organization to affect ongoing projects.

-The anthropologist Alan Fiske highlighted the various kinds of relationships people engage in in their lives.
-The three most prominent can be labeled “family,” neighbors,” and “strangers.”
-Neighbor relationships are particularly important in the workplace.
-Neighbors are people who trust each other, because they engage together frequently.
+The anthropologist Alan Fiske highlighted the various kinds of relationships people engage in their lives.
+The three most prominent can be labeled “family,” neighbours,” and “strangers.”
+Neighbour relationships are particularly important in the workplace.
+Neighbours are people who trust each other, because they engage together frequently.
 As a result, they settle up their debts to each other in the long run rather than immediately.

 In organizations that are distributed in space, it is crucial for employees to have time to engage with each other to develop those trusted relationships.
 Unfortunately, communication mediated by text (like emails, instant messages or message boards like Slack) make it hard for people to feel close to each other.
 So, companies need to provide other opportunities for their employees to experience “co-presence” in which they feel like they are in the same place at the same time.
 Video conference tools can help give people a sense that they are having a good conversation.
 That requires an investment both in a good internet backbone to support real-time video as well as cameras and software that enable both small-group discussions as well as larger meetings.

 That said, there is still no substitute to getting people together for periodic meetings.
 Offsite retreats can help distributed groups to develop better relationships.